Mjz86/c_colon/mcc.md

   4.   express colon :
-  a simple  language , a subset of c colon ,where only safe c colon code is valid ,most  qualifiers are invisible-implicit and inaccessibile. this is a more begginners friendly language that has the same abi and type system as c colon , but without many of its complexities, so the unsafe parts can be written in libraries in c colon.
+  a simple  language , a subset of c colon ,where only safe c colon code is valid ,most  qualifiers are invisible-implicit and inaccessibile. this is a more begginners friendly language that has the same ABI and type system as c colon , but without many of its complexities, so the unsafe parts can be written in libraries in c colon.